 If you have a problem, a suggestion or found a bug, please enter a ticket at: https://github.com/nexB/scancode-toolkit/issues

-For other questions, discussions, and chats, we have:
+For discussions and chats, we have:

-- Multiple licenses (GPL2/3, LGPL, MIT, BSD, etc.) for third-party components.
+- Multiple other secondary permissive or copyleft licenses (LGPL, MIT, BSD, GPL 2/3, etc.) for third-party components.

 See the NOTICE file and the .ABOUT files that document the origin and license of the third-party code used in ScanCode for more details.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size||File type||Python version||Upload date||Hashes|